Preparation for the Season Ahead...

 Ensure your Club pays a Membership for your Colts Teams and that you know how to arrange for a Society Referee to be appointed to all your Home games.

-- Make the necessary Pitch arrangements for you Home League matches.
+- What Pitch arrangements are needed for you Home League matches ?

 You should consider how you will provide Technical Areas and Suitable Barriers on all pitches where you are likely to play a League game.